 Your answer to what your goals are can help you decide if now is the right time to purchase a cottage or not.
 For example, someone who is looking for a cottage to use as a place to go for a week or two per year may determine renting is a better option.
 Similarly, someone looking for a cottage to retire in may see purchasing as the best course of action for them.

 With the average price for a cottage in Ontario being anywhere between $300,000 and $800,000 depending on where you look, saving for a down payment and getting your finances in order is crucial.
 Depending on if this is your first home or not, you may need a minimum 20% or more down payment.
-Aside from savings, another option for a down payment if you own another home may include using a home equity line of credit (HELOC) from the other property.
+Aside from savings, another option could be using your first home to finance another down payment.

 During this step, it's also important to be aware of the additional costs of not only purchasing but also owning a cottage.
 When you purchase, you can expect to incur home closing costs, which include: